Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

 This graph includes the number of times that your function code is run, including successful runs and runs that result in a function error.
 If the invocation request is throttled or otherwise resulted in an invocation error, invocations aren't recorded.

 2. Duration
 This shows the amount of time that your function code spends processing an event.
-The billed duration for an invocation is the valur of duration rounded up to the nearest milisecond.
+The billed duration for an invocation is the value of duration rounded up to the nearest millisecond.

 3. Errors
 This includes number of invocations that result in a function error.
 Function errors include exceptions thrown by your code and exceptions thrown by the Lambda runtime.
 The runtime returns errors for issues such as timeouts and configuration errors.